-All program participants are required to participate in the Marymount Dining Dollars meal plan.
+All program participants who are living in the residence hall are required to participate in the Marymount Dining Dollars meal plan.
 The cost of this plan for the one week period will be $50.
 The meal plan is a declining balance card and students may add money to their card throughout the course of the program.
 Students will have access to the Marymount Manhattan College cafeteria located at 221 East 71st Street from 8:30am to 2:30pm, Monday–Thursday.
 Evening and weekend meals are not included in the meal plan.
 Grocery stores and restaurants are located near the 55th Street residence hall.
 The estimated budget for additional meals, transportation and other personal costs is approximately $100.
 This budget will vary depending on student’s individual needs.

 Please bring $30-$50 cash to purchase your own art supplies.